dreamcatcher-tech/network/Inbox/2025-09-08 2343 confidential computing host.md

 Confidential computing extends the practice of securing data in transit and data at rest by adding the practice of securing data in use.

+that we ever thought we could do dark edge without confidential computing seems insane, actually.